API Standards

 - Prefer additive changes over destructive ones

-- Provide concrete deadlines and documentation to consumers
+- Provide concrete deadlines to consumers when removing part of an API

-- Ensure APIs and network traffic is well-monitored
+- Ensure network traffic is well-monitored to detect abuse

 For further information, see the OPG Data versioning strategy